Sustainable Groundwater Management Grant Program

 Assembly Bill 179 of the Budget Act of 2022 required a minimum of $10 million of the grant funds used towards small farmer technical assistance, which also provided DWR with the authority to award grants or contracts in a non-competitive manner.
 The 2021 SGMA Implementation Guidelines were amended to add the Budget Act of 2022 information and added the small farmer technical assistance to the original $2 million in URC TA Program funds.
 The final version of the Amended 2021 Guidelines were approved on April 21, 2023.

 SGM Implementation, Round 2 solicitation, for eligible applicants located within eligible high and medium priority groundwater basins, including critically overdrafted basins, closed on December 16, 2022.
 DWR received 82 applications requesting over $780 million in grant funds.
-Applications have been reviewed and a draft funding recommendation was announced.
+Applications have been reviewed and a final funding list was announced.
 Round 2 will provide over $187 million from the General Fund and Proposition 68.

 DWR is providing an additional $4 million in General Funds to the existing Underrepresented Community Technical Assistance Program (URC TA Program) to help identify the needs, risks and vulnerabilities of these communities with respect to SGMA implementation.
 The URC TA Program started in mid-2021 using $2.5 million in Proposition 68 funds.
 More information can be found in the “Underrepresented Communities” tab below.